 At this time, this program may not meet the educational requirements for SLPA certification or licensure in states other than Colorado.
 Students residing outside of Colorado are encouraged to consult the speech-language pathology and audiology board in their state prior to applying or enrolling in the program.
 Out-of-state students are considered only if they can arrange a local internship in a public school setting with an MA-SLP, CCC.

-The program at CU Boulder was developed to address shortages of qualified personnel to extend services to special education students, especially in high-need districts and rural areas in Colorado.
-This was accomplished through collaboration with our consortium partners at UNC and MSUD.
 The program is competitive and requires complete applications in electronic format.
 Preference for in-state students and especially qualified students in rural areas is given.
 A specific number of seats are reserved for Colorado students who qualify and are sponsored by BOCES to participate in the program.
-Out-of-state students are considered only if they can arrange a local internship in a public school setting with an MA CCC-SLP.
+Out-of-state students are considered only if they can arrange a local internship in a public school setting in their own state with a MA CCC-SLP.

 Students will register for two courses to be taken in the semester for which they have been admitted.
 These courses are as follows:

 Placement hours must be under the 50 percent supervision of an MA CCC-SLP.